-With a government fleet in the hundreds of thousands and typical passenger vehicle and SUV replacement cycles of 3-4 years, these will be an important source of more affordable EVs for the used car market.
+With a government fleet in the hundreds of thousands and typical passenger vehicle and SUV replacement cycles of three to four years, these will be an important source of more affordable EVs for the used car market.

 Ensuring equity, inclusivity, liveability, and accessibility

-Research from the UK has found that disabled people are concerned that the way EV charging is being deployed.
-For physically and visually impaired drivers, potential issues include locating charging facilities far from other services, lack of wheelchair accessibility, and heavy or difficult to reach EV charging cables.
+Research from the UK has found that disabled people are concerned about the way EV charging is being deployed.
+For physically and visually impaired drivers, potential issues include locating charging facilities far from other services, lack of wheelchair accessibility, and heavy or difficult-to-reach EV charging cables.
 These anxieties can then affect driver confidence and lead to a decline in independence.